bartkozal/hocus-pocus/docs/type.md

 layout: default
 ---

-Vertical rhythm based on [sassy-gridlover](https://github.com/hiulit/Sassy-Gridlover).

-Base font is described by following variables: `$font-size-base`, `$font-family-base`, `$font-weight-normal` and `$color-font`.
+Base font is described by: `$font-size-base`, `$font-family-base`, `$font-weight-normal` and `$color-font`.

-The `+font-size` mixin allows to set the element's font size and keep the proper vertical rhythm:
+The `+font-size` mixin allows to set a custom font size and keep the proper vertical rhythm:

 ```sass